matthijskooijman/arduino-lmic/README.md

 these settings.
 Until that is solved (see issue [#20](https://github.com/matthijskooijman/arduino-lmic/issues/20)), you should manually set the RX2 rate, *after* joining (see the handling of `EV_JOINED` in the `ttn-otaa.ino` for an example.

+## Release History

+- V2.1.1 has a fix for issue [#39](https://github.com/mcci-catena/arduino-lmic/issues/39) (adding a prototype for `LMIC_DEBUG_PRINTF` if needed).

+- V2.1.0 adds support for the Murata LoRaWAN module.

+- V2.0.2 adds support for the extended bandplans.

 ## License